anasreyahi/cheatsheet/README.md

 latex footer: cheatsheet/footer.tex
 ```

+# Template Variables

-Optionally, you can set the `my margin` value to some size to adjust the margins for the page, to fine tune how much of the page is in use.
-By default, the margin is set to `0.5in`.
+1. `my margin` - Sets the margins for the page, to fine tune how much of the page is in use.
+If undefined, the margin is set to `0.5in`.